Reskilling/AnimalTimer/README.md

     Click on the dog bowl icon to indicate that your pet has been fed.

     You can toggle fullscreen mode using the fullscreen button located at the top right corner.

+Alternatively you can download the AnimalTimer.exe I have provided.

 Customization